 And those lifestyle changes we discussed earlier for the urge incontinence folks—like limiting coffee, tea, and other bladder irritants—those need to be lifelong changes.

-When someone works with you to manage their SI or UI, how long does it take, on average, before he or she can expect to see some forward progress?
+When someone works with with a pelvic floor PT to manage their SI or UI, how long does it take, on average, before he or she can expect to see some forward progress?

 The first six to eight weeks of any muscle strengthening program is all about neuromuscular reeducation.
 You're dusting off the cobwebs and you're saying, "Okay, this is how I want my muscles to work."
 You're telling your body, "This is what you need to do," and your body is slowly learning.